 \ Complete data for this schedule is not available prior to 2015.

-- For changes of assumptions, see Note 6 to the financial statements.
+For changes of benefit terms and assumptions, see Note 6 to the financial statements.

-Schedule of Employer's Share of Net Pension Liability ND Public Employees Retirement System Last 10 Fiscal Years\
+Schedule of Employer's Share of Net Pension Liability ND Public Employees Retirement System Last 10 Fiscal Years \